New Scientist Live

 Watch our show highlights

-In partnership with the New Scientist magazine, we will be publishing a five-part series featuring people within BP that are working to advance low carbon.
-In the first of the series, New Scientist magazine puts the spotlight on Kathrina Mannion, director of BP's Advancing Low Carbon programme.
+We have worked in partnership with the New Scientist magazine for several years.
+Last year we included a five-part series featuring people within BP that are working to advance low carbon.
+In the first of the series, New Scientist magazine put the spotlight on Kathrina Mannion, then director of BP's Advancing Low Carbon programme.

-To complement our stand last year, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
+To complement our stand, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
 The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three featured a range of BP employees talking about their careers and the choices they made around STEM skills.

 Do you remember your first trip to a science museum?
 Or a youthful dream of becoming an astronaut, doctor or engineer when you grew up?